Business failure risk- Avoid these assessment mistakes

 A similar bias happened during World War II.
 American military specialists thought they should reinforce planes in the wings and tails because that is where fighters had bullet holes – while engines of returning aircraft were mostly intact.
 They did not realize that airplanes shot in the engine never came back.
 When you analyze the weaknesses of your current competitors, you are just observing bullet holes in the wings.

-In his book Antifragile, Taleb – whose books were very helpful to me – points out that the best way for a person or company to not only survive but prosper in a crisis is to first decrease his disadvantages.
+In his book Antifragile, Taleb points out that the best way for a person or company to not only survive but prosper in a crisis is to first decrease its disadvantages.
 A disadvantage (we can also call them fragilities) comprises everything, increasing your vulnerability to risk and volatility.

 Know the shortcomings of failed businesses, so the past does not repeat itself.